Benunc/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 5.11.1 =
+* chore — update the dependencies related to wp_scripts.
+This should have no effect other than stabilizing performance related to the block editor and compatibility with other plugins that use the block editor.

 = 5.11.0 =
 * chore — remove the MailChimp sign-up option from the settings pages, replacing it with mailerlite.